 You’ll find that it has a lot to teach you – if you’re willing to learn.

-The obstacles we face in life don’t have value unless we learn the lessons behind them.
+I’m broke and I’m tired of struggling with money.
+But the obstacles we face in life don’t have value unless we learn the lessons behind them.

 So not having a lot of money can actually be a blessing in disguise, even when it doesn’t seem that way at first.